AndrejMitrovic/tanaka-3d-hacks/readme.md

 ## Credits

-The 0x00000019 and
+The `0x00000019` and `0x0000001A` bytes:
-    0x0000001A bytes

-Are used to store the credits amount as a 2-byte number.
+These used to store the credits amount as a 2-byte number.

 Probably 0xFFFF would give you the maximum credits of 65535.

 ## Engine

-The 0x00000044 and
+The `0x00000044` and `0x00000045` bytes.
-    0x00000045 bytes

-Are used to store the engine.
+These are used to select the engine.
-Lower number is slower engine.
+Lower numbers are slower engines.

 Max engine is 0x0900 (set from game)

 ## Car

-The 0x00000044 byte stores the car.
+The `0x00000044` byte stores the car.

 There's only a small number of possible cars, so it's only stored in one byte.

-Max car option is 0x09.
+The fastest car option is 0x09.

 ## Level (work in progress, not validated)